JanneMattila/www/docs/_posts/2024/04/2024-04-22-utilizing-key-vault-in-aks.markdown

 ---

 [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/basic-concepts)
 is a excellent service for storing your various secrets, so that you don't have to store them in your code.

-If you need to fetch those secrets from your application, then typically you follow this kind of pattern:
+If you would have to implement Key Vault integration yourself, then very like you would have to follow this kind of pattern:

 {% include mermaid.html postfix="1" text="
 sequenceDiagram